 NJ Hospital Should Tell the Truth about Its Abortion Policy

 As we all know from politics, and from our childhood, real trouble comes not so much from breaking the rules but from lying to cover it up.
-Yet that’s exactly what the University of Medicine and Dentistry of ...
+Yet that’s exactly what the University of Medicine and Dentistry of New ...

 It’s hard to describe the virtues of Chief Judge John Roll without making him sound too good to be true.
-I think that’s because he really was as good as all of us wish we could ...
+I think that’s because he really was as good as all of us wish we could be, but ...